 1926 - Bethune is diagnosed with tuberculosis.
 At the same time the Bethune's marriage fails.
 The couple divorce in 1927 and Frances returns to Scotland.

-Bethune leaves Detroit to receive treatment at the Calydor Sanatorium in Gravenhurst.
-Form there he moves to the Trudeau Sanatorium at Saranac Lake, across the border in New York State, where he learns about compression therapy, a newly developed treatment for tuberculosis that deliberately collapses the affect lung.
+Bethune leaves Detroit to receive treatment for his tuberculosis at the Calydor Sanatorium in Gravenhurst.
+Form there he moves to the Trudeau Sanatorium at Saranac Lake, across the border in New York State, where he learns about compression therapy, a newly developed treatment for tuberculosis that deliberately collapses the affected lung.

 The operation is performed on Bethune by Montreal surgeon Dr Edward Archibald.
 Bethune makes a full recovery and is discharged in December 1927.